runtimeverification/komet/src/ksoroban/kdist/soroban-semantics/host/ledger.md

         </locals>
         <callee> CONTRACT </callee>

-  // If the TTL for the contract is less than `THRESHOLD`, update contractLiveUntil
+  // If the TTL for the contract is less than or equal to `THRESHOLD`,
-  //    where TTL is defined as LIVE_UNTIL - SEQ.
+  // update <contractLiveUntil>
     syntax InternalInstr ::= extendContractTtl(ContractId)   [symbol(extendContractTtl)]
  // -------------------------------------------------------------------------------
     rule [extendContractTtl]: